Villa De Suma

 The villa you chose is no longer available for rental from us but we have a portfolio of Elite Havens in various locations around South East Asia for you to choose from.
 Alternatively feel free to send us an enquiry and it'll be our pleasure to help you find the perfect villa for your next holiday.

 Exotic eastern flavour meets contemporary western comfort at stylish Villa De Suma, at the heart of Seminyak’s glamorous golden triangle.
 Set in a secure estate just minutes from a sandy beach and all the action of ‘eat street’, foodies, bar-hoppers and shopaholics alike will love this villa’s trendy location.
 And when you grow weary of sampling the many delights of Seminyak, you can revel in your own fully staffed private retreat, where cares of the world are instantly forgotten.

-Villa De Suma’s position makes it perfect for groups wishing to paint the town red, but it’s secure estate location and friendly staff mean it is just as suitable for families.
-Dozens of restaurants are within easy walking distance, but should you wish to stay in, a private chef is on hand to prepare generous western, Indonesian and Asian cuisine from a suggestion menu.
+Villa De Suma’s position makes it perfect for groups wishing to paint the town red, but its secure estate location and friendly staff mean it is just as suitable for families.
+Dozens of restaurants are within easy walking distance, but should you wish to stay in, a private chef is on hand (available on extra charge) to prepare generous western, Indonesian and Asian cuisine from a suggestion menu.

 For those with a yearning to explore the island, the villa manager will be happy to make recommendations for places to visit, and can organise tours or customised day trips with a private car and driver.
 Yet with such a gorgeous villa, and so much fun right on your doorstep you may be happy to stay put!